platform9/express/README.md

 .
 .
 ```
-Here's an example of invoking Platform9 Express a single host groups (host groups are either "pmo" for Openstack and "pmk" for Kubernetes), performing role deployments (based on metadata defined in /opt/pf9-express/inventory/hosts) and registering them automatically to the control plane
+Here's an example of invoking Platform9 Express a single host group (host groups are either "pmo" for OpenStack and "pmk" for Kubernetes), performing role deployments (based on metadata defined in /opt/pf9-express/inventory/hosts) and registering them automatically to the management plane
 ```
 # ./pf9-express -a pmk
 ################################################################